Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

-A get-home bag backpack is an essential survival gear for anyone who travels and spends most of their time away from home.
-It comprises equipment and tools needed to get home quickly and safely.
+A get-home bag backpack is essential survival gear for anyone who travels and spends most of their time away from home.
+It comprises the equipment and tools needed to return home quickly and safely.

 However, the quantity of the contents of the get-home bag backpack depends upon the kind of emergency you should prepare and the distance of your home from the road or the wilderness.